Double solar storms headed to Earth raise disruption concerns

 The first CME, which burst from a magnetically disturbed region of the sun on Monday night, should reach Earth Thursday night, center director Thomas Berger told reporters on a conference call.

 The same patch of solar real estate produced a second, more powerful storm about 1:45 p.m.
-EDT on Wednesday.“We don’t expect any unmanageable impacts to national infrastructure from these solar events at this time, but we are watching these events closely,” Berger said.
+EDT/1745 GMT on Wednesday.
+“We don’t expect any unmanageable impacts to national infrastructure from these solar events at this time, but we are watching these events closely,” Berger said.

 The sun currently is in the peak of its 11-year cycle, though the overall level of activity is far lower than a typical solar max.